openstyles/stylus/BUILD.md

 ## Translation

 We host locale files (`message.json`) on Transifex.
+All the files exist in our GitHub repository, but if you need to update the locale files, you will need to install the [Transifex client](https://docs.transifex.com/client/installing-the-client)

 To pull files from Transifex, run

 ```
 npm run update-locales